Here is a sample logic on how to convert a string to a date in Python and the packages needed.

-The code below prints current date.
+The code below prints the current date.

 from datetime import datetime